stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 #### Changes to PoX
 To support tenure changes, this proposal calls for a new PoX contract, `.pox-4`.
 The `.pox-4` contract would be altered over the current PoX contract (`.pox-3`) to meet the following requirements:

-- Stackers register a WSTS signing key when they call `stack-stx` or a delegate provides the signing key with `delegate-stack-stx`.
+- Stackers register a WSTS signing key when they call `stack-stx` or a delegate provides the signing key with `stack-aggregation-commit-indexed`.

-In addition, a `.stackers` boot contracts will be created which carries out the following tasks:
+In addition, a `.signers` & `.signers-voting` boot contracts will be created which carry out the following tasks:
-- The `.stackers` contract will expose each reward cycle's full reward set, including the signing keys for each stacker, via a public function.
-Internally, the Stacks node will call a private function to load the next reward set into the `.stackers` data space after it identifies the PoX anchor block.
+- The `.signers` contract will expose each reward cycle's full reward set, including the signing keys for each stacker, via a public function.
+Internally, the Stacks node will call a private function to load the next reward set into the `.signers` data space after it identifies the PoX anchor block.
 This is required for some future Stacks features that have been discussed.
-- The `.stackers` contract will expose two private functions to update the signing set for the following reward cycle.
-  - `update-signer-set`: will update the reward set for the upcoming reward cycle.
-It will take in a list of at maximum size 4096 of signer pubkeys.
+  - `stackerdb-set-signer-slots`: will update the reward set for the following reward cycle.
+It will take in a list of at maximum size 4000 of signer principals & reward-slots allocated.
-  - `update-current-signer`: will update the the specified signer with their corresponding key-ids.
-- The `.stackers` contract will expose a function to vote on the aggregate public key used by the Stackers to sign new blocks in the current tenure.
+- The `.signers-voting` contract will expose a function to vote on the aggregate public key used by the Stackers to sign new blocks in the current tenure.
-  - `vote-for-aggregated-public-key` takes the key of the signer calling the contract, the reward cycle number,  the round number, and the list of all tapleaves.
+  - `vote-for-aggregate-public-key` takes the key of the signer calling the contract, the reward cycle number, and the round number.
+An aggregate public key candidate must reach the same consensus threshold met for signing blocks (70%) for the system to continue.

 ## Changes to Clarity